NLnetLabs/krill/doc/development/06_ca_manager.md

 for reissuing specific objects instead.
 This would allow us to report these things more clearly.

-But it will require that perform checks at startup time and/or have a persistent queue - to ensure that the tasks are not lost (typically they would be around a 1 year into future on every issuance).
+But it will require that we perform checks at startup time and/or have a persistent queue - to ensure that the tasks are not lost (typically they would be around 1 year into the future on every issuance).
 Plus we would need logic to clean up tasks for removed objects - so this needs some thought.

 ### Task::RefreshAnnouncementsInfo

-This task checks whether the time has come to try an re-fetch RIS Whois BGP information and update the `Arc<BgpAnalyser>`.
+This task checks whether the time has come to try and re-fetch RIS Whois BGP information and update the `Arc<BgpAnalyser>`.

 ### Task::SweepLoginCache